-- If you need help or find errors, contact ETS Web Services.
+- If you need help or find errors, contact your website Account Administrator.

 - Think about what you are putting on your Web page.
 Include only important information and be clear and concise.
-If you have a PDF or document, can it just live on the website as an actual page, or does it need to be a linked-PDF or linked-document, uploaded to the website?
+Minimize different content formats: if you have a PDF or document, can it just live on the website as an actual page, or does it need to be a linked-PDF or linked-document, uploaded to the website?

 - If it’s not ready, don’t include it or don’t publish it.
 Don’t use “Coming soon...,” “Under Construction,” or any other similar wording.